 Then, a little while later another waiter brought out another dish!
 OMG, are they kidding?
-So, Max and I were eating this dish like we were in slow motion.
+So, Paul and I were eating this dish like we were in slow motion.
 It was incredibly tasty, but felt like it took us an hour to eat this dish!

 OK, someone come rub my belly now… LOL.

 And, just when we were ready to ask for the bill, the waitress brought out another dish!
 She said it was lasagna and that this was the last dish.

 But, for a moment we weren’t sure if she was joking with us or not.
 That’s because normally for other tasting menus, we’d had a dessert for the final dish.

 Yet, after overhearing her speak with a table behind us… it was definitely the last plate of food for the Legligin tasting menu.